adamalthus/adamalthus.github.io/_posts/2013-03-01-a-short-guide-for-the-perplexed.md

   - Platforms
   - Strategy
 ---
 Over the last couple of years the term _cloud_ _computing_ has become become public relations shorthand for "Look, look, we're also cool."
 The expression is now so overused and is applied so widely that it has become almost meaningless.
 That's a problem.
 Senior business decision makers have been set a drift in a sea of PR and marketing confusion just at a time when they need to be making strategic technology choices that may directly impact the future of their firms.
-I offer this brief guide to cloud computing in an effort to help cut through the fog currently enveloping this important topic.<!--more-->
+I offer this brief guide to cloud computing in an effort to help cut through the fog currently enveloping this important topic.<!--excerpt-->

 Let's start with a formal definition of cloud: